-\ Corresponding author address: Richard Seager, Lamont Doherty Earth Observatory of Columbia University, 61 Route 9W., Palisades, NY 10964.
-Email: seager@ldeo.columbia.edu
+^{} Corresponding author address: Richard Seager, Lamont Doherty Earth Observatory of Columbia University, 61 Route 9W., Palisades, NY 10964.
+Email: seager@ldeo.columbia.edu Submitted to Journal of Climate January 2013, revised April 2013.
+LDEO Contribution Number xxxx.

-5 ABSTRACT
+ABSTRACT

 The diagnostic evaluation of moisture budgets in archived atmosphere model data is examined.
-Sources of error in diagnostic computation can arise from use of numerical methods that are different to those used in the atmosphere model, the time and vertical resolution of the archived data and data availability.
-These sources of error are assessed using the climatological moisture balance in the European Centre for Medium Range Weather Forecasts 10 Interim Reanalysis (ERA-I) which archives vertically integrated moisture fluxes and conver-11 gence.
-The largest single source of error arises from the diagnostic evaluation of divergence 12 with the chosen second order accurate centered finite difference scheme applied to the actual 13 vertically integrated moisture fluxes leading to significant differences from the actual moisture convergence.
-Using daily instead of 6 hourly data leads to an underestimation of the patterns 15 of moisture divergence and convergence by mid-latitude transient eddies.
-An even larger and 16 more widespread source of error comes from reducing the vertical resolution of the model 17 data to the 8 levels typical of data archived for the Coupled Model Intercomparison Project (CMIP).
-Dividing moisture divergence into components due to the divergent flow and advection requires bringing the divergence operator inside the vertical integral which introduces a 20 surface term for which a means of accurate evaluation is developed.
-The analysis of errors is 21 then extended to the case of the spring 1993 Mississippi Valley floods, the causes of which are 22 discussed.
-For future archiving of data (e.g. by CMIP) it is recommended that monthly means 23 of time step resolution flow-humidity co-variances be archived at high vertical resolution.
+6 Sources of error in diagnostic computation can arise from the use of numerical methods dif-7 ferent to those used in the atmosphere model, the time and vertical resolution of the archived 8 data and data availability.
+These sources of error are assessed using the climatological moisq ture balance in the European Centre for Medium Range Weather Forecasts Interim Reanalysis 10 (ERA-I) that archives vertically integrated moisture fluxes and convergence.
+The largest single 11 source of error arises from the diagnostic evaluation of divergence.
+The chosen second order 12 accurate centered finite difference scheme applied to the actual vertically integrated moisture 13 fluxes leads to significant differences from the ERA-I reported moisture convergence.
+Using 14 daily, instead of 6 hourly, data leads to an underestimation of the patterns of moisture diver-15 gence and convergence by mid-latitude transient eddies.
+A larger and more widespread error 16 occurs when the vertical resolution of the model data is reduced to the 8 levels that is quite 17 common for daily data archived for the Coupled Model Intercomparison Project (CMIP).
+Di-18 viding moisture divergence into components due to the divergent flow and advection requires 19 bringing the divergence operator inside the vertical integral which introduces a surface term 20 for which a means of accurate evaluation is developed.
+The analysis of errors is extended to 21 the case of the spring 1993 Mississippi Valley floods, the causes of which are discussed.
+For 22 future archiving of data (e.g. by CMIP) it is recommended that monthly means of time step 23 resolution flow-humidity co-variances be archived at high vertical resolution.
+24

-1. Introduction
+25 1.
+Introduction

-Droughts and floods are some of the main disruptors of human life causing a never ending 26 sequence of death, destruction, suffering, hunger, disease and economic disruption or even 27 collapse (see references in Cutter et al. (2009)).
-To date almost all of this has been caused by 28 natural climate variations whereby changes in atmospheric circulation and water vapor trans-29 ports and convergence or divergence create precipitation anomalies that either deprive areas 30 of water or cause an excess.
-As climate change driven by rising greenhouse gases proceeds, there will be additional hazards caused by both changes in the natural variability, and changes in the mean precipitation distributions, as some tropical and mid-to-high latitude areas get 33 wetter and subtropical dry areas get drier and expand (Allen and Ingram 2002; Held and 34 Soden 2006; Intergovernmental Panel on Climate Change 2007; Seager et al. 2010b, 2012).
-As 35 for naturally occurring droughts and floods, changes in the mean precipitation distribution are 36 caused by changes in the transport of water vapor in the atmosphere.
-That is, the atmospheric branch of the hydrological cycle is the key phenomena where these risks to human livelihood originate.
-39
+Droughts and floods are some of the main disruptors of human life causing a never ending 26 sequence of death, destruction, suffering, hunger, disease and economic devastation (see refer-27 ences in Cutter et al. (2009)).
+As climate change driven by rising greenhouse gases proceeds, 28 there will be additional hazards caused by both changes in the natural variability, and changes 29 in the mean precipitation distributions, as some tropical and mid-to-high latitude areas get 30 wetter and subtropical dry areas get drier and expand (Allen and Ingram 2002; Held and 31 Soden 2006; Intergovernmental Panel on Climate Change 2007; Seager et al. 2010b, 2012).
+As 32 for naturally occurring droughts and floods, changes in the mean precipitation distribution are 33 caused by changes in the transport of water vapor in the atmosphere that create precipitation 34 anomalies that either deprive areas of water or cause an excess.
+That is, the atmospheric 35 branch of the hydrological cycle is the key phenomena where these risks to human livelihood 36 originate.
+37